-Dr. Kovner is trained in Behavior Therapy, Marital and Couples Therapy, Sex Therapy and Sexual Abuser Treatment, Cognitive Behavior Therapy, Transactional Analysis, and Psychological Testing and Assessment.
-He did his doctoral dissertation on Reading Disability (Dyslexia) and has conducted hundreds of psychological evaluations for children, adolescents and college students with learning disabilities and Attention Deficit Hyperactivity Disorder.
+Dr. Kovner did his doctoral dissertation on Reading Disability (Dyslexia) and has conducted hundreds of psychological evaluations for children, adolescents, adults and college students with Learning Disabilities and Attention Deficit Hyperactivity Disorder.

-Dr. Kovner worked for the South Carolina School for the Deaf and Blind, the Aiken-Barnwell and Lexington Community Mental Health Centers in South Carolina, the S.C.
+Dr. Kovner worked for the South Carolina School for the Deaf and Blind, the Aiken-Barnwell and Lexington Community Mental Health Centers in South Carolina, and the S.C.
 Department of Mental Retardation.
-He was a supervising psychologist at the SC State Hospital, a psychiatric hospital for the severely mental ill.
+He was a Supervising Psychologist at the South Carolina State Hospital, a psychiatric hospital for the severely mental ill.
 He also provided forensic evaluations to the Department of Juvenile Justice.
 He worked at the Charleston Naval Hospital with families of active duty service men and woman before opening his private practice in Georgia in 1990.

 Dr. Kovner is an active member of the American Psychological Association.